-By default, scenes and elements are filled with a solid color.
-Specifically, Saola Animate makes scenes completely white, whereas DIVs or shapes are in blue.
-Meanwhile, text elements are made transparent, but you can always change their background to a color.
+By default, Saola Animate makes scenes completely white and DIVs or shapes blue.
+Meanwhile, text elements are made transparent, but it’s up to you to customize their background.

-To set the background fill styles of a scene or an element, first select it.
-Then, go to the Properties pane > Fill section.
-Solid Fill is the second style which defines a solid color for the background.
+Step 2: Go to the Properties pane > Fill section.
+Solid fill is the second style which defines a solid color for the background.

-To change the background color, click the Color button (1).
-Solid Fill uses the RGBA Color Picker.
+Step 3: To change the color, click the Color button.
+Solid fill uses the RGBA Color Picker.
 The default alpha (A) is 255.